\( \)

 4. \(R_B\) performs a cross-chain call using \(State_{R_A}\) to verify the state of \(C_{R_A}\).
 After verifying the burn was successful, \(TX_{mint_{R_B}}\) mints the user 100 USDC, resulting in \(state_{R_B}\)

-5. \(R_A\) and \(R_B\) commit block headers to AggLayer that commitments each other’s state roots (\(state_{R_A}\) and \(state_{R_B}\))
+5. \(R_A\) and \(R_B\) commit block headers to AggLayer that commit to each other’s state roots (\(state_{R_A}\) and \(state_{R_B}\))

 6. \(R_A\) and \(R_B\) submit \(\pi_A\) and \(\pi_B\) to AggLayer.
 Note that \(\pi_B\) depends on \(State_{R_A}\) as input